CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 4002       L3   vniBLUE               0        0        n/a             BLUE
 ```

 Run the NCLU `net show evpn vni <vni>` command or the vtysh `show evpn vni <vni>` command to examine EVPN information for a specific VNI in detail.
 The following example output shows details for the layer 2 VNI 10 as well as for the layer 3 VNI 4001.
-For the layer 2 VNI, the remote VTEPs that contain that VNI are shown.
-For the layer 3 VNI, the router MAC and associated layer 2 VNIs are shown.
+For the layer 2 VNI, the output shows the remote VTEPs that contain that VNI.
+For the layer 3 VNI, the router shows the router MAC and associated layer 2 VNIs.
 The state of the layer 3 VNI depends on the state of its associated VRF as well as the states of its underlying VXLAN interface and SVI.

 ```
 cumulus@leaf01:mgmt:~$ net show evpn vni 10